ibm-cloud-docs/CDN/how-to-https.md

    When this happens, your CDN's status changes to `Domain validation required`.

-3. Click the name of the CDN that needs to be validated.
+3. Click the name of the CDN that must be validated.
 The Overview page opens, where you can see the overall status of your CDN.
 At the top of the page, an alert appears, reminding you that domain validation is needed.
-Select the **View domain validation** button to open a window that shows you the challenge information you need, to complete the validation process.
+Select the **View domain validation** button to open a window that shows you the challenge information that you need to complete the validation process.

    ![Domain validation required](images/view-domain-validation.png)